 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

-A full history should be taken, to include a full history of the delivery:
+A full history should be taken, to include a full history of the delivery - establish:

 - Sutures required.

-- Was there any bleeding during or after delivery?
+- Whether there was any bleeding during or after delivery.

 - Palpate the uterus to assess size and tenderness.

 - Examine the chest for signs of infection.

 - Examine the abdomen.